scalawithcats/scala-with-cats/src/pages/adt-interpreters/regexp.md

 ```

 Notice we already have a separation between description and action.
-The description is the regular expression itself, created by calling the `r` method, and the action is calling `matches` method on the regular expression.
+The description is the regular expression itself, created by calling the `r` method, and the action is calling the `matches` method on the regular expression.

 There are some characters that have a special meaning within the `String` describing a regular expression.
 For example, the character `*` matches the preceding character zero or more times.